SamisjZ/six-servo-tow-arm-5movements/README.md

 # six-servo-tow-arm-5movements

-This task هس for the Arm section of the Recepion robot
+This task is for the Arm section of the Recepion robot

 using three servo in each arm the total is 6 servo motor, i will set 5 defrint movement using one potintiometer